Better and Faster Access

 When can I access my pathology reports?

-The changes to pathology reports will start from mid-October.
-Most pathology reports will be available as soon as they are uploaded.
+Most pathology reports are available as soon as they are uploaded.
 However, for certain types of tests, there will still be a delay of 5 days.
 This delay is in place to give your healthcare provider time to review the results first.
+If one report contains several results with different delay periods, a 5‑day delay will apply to the report.

 When can I access my diagnostic imaging reports?